mongodb/mongo-spark/doc/1-sparkSQL.md

 #### Schema inference and explicitly declaring a schema

-By default reading from MongoDB in a `SQLContext` infers the schema by sampling documents from the database.
+By default reading from MongoDB in a `SparkSession` infers the schema by sampling documents from the database.
 If you know the shape of your documents then you can use a simple case class to define the schema instead, thus preventing the extra queries.

 -----